 As a PBS Parent, you probably already understand the value of engaging with or giving back to your community.
 Did you know that children as young as three can learn the value of helping people in need?

 Sid the Science Kid: The Movie follows Sid and his friend Gabriela through their adventure in The Super Ultimate Science Museum.

 There are just a few days left for your child to enter the PBS Kids Go!

 This Wednesday, March 20th, we’re celebrating what would have been Fred Rogers’ 85th birthday.

 Every year on March 14, math lovers around the world celebrate Pi, the circumference of a circle (the distance around the circle) divided by its diameter (the distance across).

 Everyone’s favorite vocabulary-slinging super hero squares off against a cavalcade of evil-doers in Word Girl: March-Enemy Week!
-Starting Tuesday, March 12 at 1pm, WPT has four brand-new Word Girl episodes featuring some of her most nefarious
+Starting Tuesday, March 12 at 1pm, WPT has four brand-new Word Girl

 Normally, the start of March brings an explosion of green as snowstorms give way to thunderstorms.